davidelliott007/m1-3-htmlcss--css-page-layout/lecture-1.md

 This will make the CSS pixels scale on mobile devices.

+Dave Note - look up CSS Pixels?
+Further reading?
 ---

 The same site _fixed_

 <img src='./assets/nresp_mobile_fix.png' />

+DN - - This is not "responsive" but it's being scaled.
 ---

 ## [Responsive vs. Mobile-first](https://darwindigital.com/mobile-first-versus-responsive-web-design/)

+DN - From a design perspective, start with Mobile first You design for your biggest constraint
 ---

 <img src='./assets/responsive.png' />